 - 3.1 School staff members need to be aware of specific safeguarding issues, as identified in Keeping Children Safe in Education.
-Chapter 8 of the Pan-Sussex Child Protection and Safeguarding Procedures has detailed information about local procedures for some specific issues. - 3.2 Keeping Children Safe in Education Part 5 covers managing child on child sexual violence and sexual harassment. - 3.3 Keeping Children Safe in Education identifies the following specific safeguarding issues and contains additional information about these: Child abduction and community safety incidents; Child Criminal Exploitation (CCE) and Child Sexual Exploitation (CSE); County lines; Children and the court system; Children missing from education; Children with family members in prison; Cybercrime; Domestic abuse; Homelessness; Mental health; Modern Slavery and the National Referral Mechanism; Preventing radicalisation; The Prevent duty; Channel; Sexual violence and sexual harassment between children in schools and colleges; Serious Violence; So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage) FGM;FGM mandatory reporting duty for teachers; Forced marriage.
+Chapter 8 of the Pan-Sussex Child Protection and Safeguarding Procedures has detailed information about local procedures for some specific issues. - 3.2 Keeping Children Safe in Education Part 5 covers managing peer on peer sexual violence and sexual harassment. - 3.3 Keeping Children Safe in Education identifies the following specific safeguarding issues and contains additional information about these (Annex A):

+Children missing from education

+Children with family members in prison